Deep Fried Prawns

 Of course one will not be eating these every day, or even every week, so I do not feel too bad about devouring these delicious, succulent shrimp.
 I love how crispy they are on the outside, with a super moist on the inside, then quickly dipped into some garlic, wow, my mouth is watering as I write!
 You must try these!

-Anytime I decide to feast on seafood, I go for prawns, because I feel like I am going to get my hands dirty cleaning them, might as well have just a couple of big ones, then a gazillion of small ones.
+Anytime I decide to feast on seafood, I go for prawns, because I feel like if I am going to get my hands dirty cleaning them, might as well have just a couple of big ones, then a gazillion of small ones.
 So I say, do go with prawns, instead of shrimp when making these.

 - 1 lb thawed, peeled, deveined prawns